EoinAherne/python-hangman/README.md

 # Features

 The computer generates a random word from a pre writted list.
 The game lets users input guesses as letters to the terminal.
 The computer can check these guesses against its randomly chosen word to see if the guessed letter is the same.
 If the letter is the same it appears in the space on the diplay of the hidden word.
 After the word is guessed correctly, the word is tested to see if it matches the full hidden word.
 If so the player wins and is told how many guesses it took them to complete the word.

+## Future features

+- The ability to have a limited number of guesses before losing the game.

 # Testing